Understand play and wellbeing

 Topic Overview

-The NCFE CACHE Level 3 Diploma in Playwork is a comprehensive qualification designed for those working or aspiring to work with children aged 4–16 in play settings such as after-school clubs, holiday playschemes, and adventure playgrounds.
+The NCFE CACHE Level 3 Certificate in Understanding Playwork is a specialist qualification designed for individuals working or aspiring to work with children in play settings, such as play schemes, adventure playgrounds, and after-school clubs.
 It focuses on the theory and practice of playwork, emphasising the child's right to play as outlined in Article 31 of the UN Convention on the Rights of the Child.
-This diploma equips learners with the skills to create and maintain play environments that support children's holistic development, including physical, social, emotional, and cognitive growth.
+This qualification explores how play supports children's holistic development, including their physical, social, emotional, and cognitive growth, and equips learners with the skills to create enabling environments that facilitate self-directed play.

 Key Concepts